microsoft/terminal/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] CLA signed.
 If not, go over [here](https://cla.opensource.microsoft.com/microsoft/Terminal) and sign the CLA
 * [ ] Tests added/passed
 * [ ] Requires documentation to be updated
 * [ ] I've discussed this with core contributors already.
 If not checked, I'm ready to accept this work might be rejected in favor of a different grand plan.
-Issue number where discussion took place: #___
+Issue number where discussion took place: #xxx

 <!-- Provide a more detailed description of the PR, other things fixed or any additional comments/features here -->
 ## Detailed Description of the Pull Request / Additional comments